A New Targeted-Federated Learning Framework for Estimating Heterogeneity of Treatment Effects: A Robust Framework with Applications in Aging Cohorts: INTRODUCTION

 Furthermore, most existing literature on HTEs relies on a single dataset, which often limits statistical power due to small sample sizes, particularly in a single-site study.
 With the growing availability of clinical data across institutions, there is a burgeoning interest in leveraging multi-source data to enhance the estimation of HTEs.
-Federated learning has emerged as a powerful paradigm for this purpose, enabling collaborative analysis across multiple institutions/study groups/study years without the need to pool individual-level data \citep{dayan2021federated}.
+When data are accessible across sources, data fusion approaches have been developed to enable semiparametric modeling for combining information across multiple sources \citep{li2023efficient, li2024efficient, li2025data, yang2025data}.
+When privacy regulations or institutional constraints prohibit such sharing, federated learning offers a compelling alternative, enabling collaborative analysis across multiple institutions/study groups/study years without the need to pool individual-level data \citep{dayan2021federated}.
 By preserving data privacy and complying with institutional or regulatory constraints, federated learning facilitates large-scale inference while mitigating the risks and complexities associated with centralized data sharing.
-While the majority of federated learning methods to date have focused on prediction \citep{brisimi2018federated, duan2022heterogeneity, li2023targeting, gu2023commute} and classification tasks \citep{hsieh2014divide, wang2019distributed}, recent advancements have extended federated learning frameworks to support causal inference \citep{vo2021federated, xiong2023federated,hu2024collaborative}.
-However, these approaches primarily target the estimation of ATE for the overall study population, rather than focusing on a prespecified target population that is often of greatest interest to researchers.
+While the majority of federated learning methods to date have focused on prediction \citep{brisimi2018federated, duan2022heterogeneity, li2023targeting, gu2023commute} and classification tasks \citep{hsieh2014divide, wang2019distributed}, recent advancements have extended federated learning frameworks to support causal inference \citep{vo2021federated, xiong2023federated,hu2024collaborative,liu2025federated}.
+However, these approaches primarily estimate the ATE for the overall study population, rather than focusing on a prespecified target population that is often of greatest interest to researchers.
 Such target populations may include patients admitted in the most recent year, subpopulations from specific geographic regions, individuals with particular baseline characteristics or comorbidities, or historically underrepresented groups in clinical research \citep{lesko2017generalizing, han2024privacy}.
 Tailoring causal inference to these specific populations can yield more relevant and actionable insights for decision-making and policy development.
-More recently, \cite{han2024privacy} developed a targeted-federated learning approach for the mean potential outcome by adapting transfer learning techniques to leverage information from external source data and provided an estimate of target ATE.
-To the best of our knowledge, however, a significant methodological gap remains in the literature regarding the development of targeted-federated learning approaches for estimating HTEs.
+More recently, \citep{han2024privacy,han2025federated} developed a targeted-federated learning approach for the mean potential outcome.
+They further proposed a transfer learning method based on influence functions of various estimators to facilitate robust data integration.
+To the best of our knowledge, however, a significant methodological gap remains in the literature regarding the development of targeted-federated learning approaches for robustly estimating HTEs, beyond the averaged effect.